aiartefact/Portfolio/README.md

 		* GitHub repository: https://github.com/aiartefact/Space-Shooter-Web

 * C++:
 	* Crypt – a course project program implementing most popular symmetric cryptographic algorithms and hash functions.
+		* This program:
-It allows encryption and decryption of a user given file using 6 different symmetric cryptographic algorithms (TEA, Blowfish, DES, AES, RC4, RC5) with the user provided key.
-It also allows calculation of hash functions (CRC32, SHA-1, MD5) for a user given file.
-This program posesses an intuitive visual interface and is written using MFC.
+			* allows encryption and decryption of a user given file using 6 different symmetric cryptographic algorithms (TEA, Blowfish, DES, AES, RC4, RC5) with the user provided key;
+			* allows calculation of hash functions (CRC32, SHA-1, MD5) for a user given file;
+			* posesses an intuitive visual interface and is written using MFC.
 		* GitHub repository: https://github.com/aiartefact/Portfolio/tree/main/C++/Crypt

 More to come...